benfred/remoteprocess/README.md

 This crate heavily relies on the [gimli](https://github.com/gimli-rs/gimli) project.
-Gimli is an amazing tool for parsing DWARF debugging information, and we are using it here for looking up filename and line numbers given an instruction pointeer.
+Gimli is an amazing tool for parsing DWARF debugging information, and we are using it here for looking up filename and line numbers given an instruction pointer.